Dragon Ball ドラゴンボール

 We then follow Son Goku and his friends, who have become adults and have evolved well.
 Son Goku indeed married Chichi, whom he met at the beginning of the Dragon Ball saga, and became the father of young Son Gohan.

-This is when the story gets deeper and many as-yet-unknown details about Son Goku's origin are revealed.
+It is at this point that the story changes its tone to leave aside the comedy and that many unknown details about Son Goku's origin are revealed.
 After the arrival on Earth of Raditz, a space warrior who has come to convince Son Goku to join him, the hero learns that he comes from the now destroyed planet Sadela, that he is a Saiyan with powers that make it possible to transform, and especially that it initially arrived on Earth… to conquer the planet!

-In Dragon Ball Z, the antagonists are more powerful and deadlier than in Dragon Ball and the much darker story arcs.
+In Dragon Ball Z, the antagonists are more powerful and deadlier than in Dragon Ball, and the story also gets much darker.

 New characters are introduced and take on major importance: Vegeta, Son Gohan, C-18, and later Trunks or even Son Goten.